Deep South: People

-These figures do not take into account people who identified as "English" and another ancestry group.
+These figures do not take into account people who self-identified as English and some other ancestral group.
 When the two were added together, people who self-identified as being English with other ancestry, made up an even larger portion of southerners.
-South Carolina was settled earlier than other states commonly classified as the Deep South.
-Its population in 1980 included 578,338 people out of 1,706,966 people, who identified as "English" only, making them 33.88% of the total population, the largest national ancestry group by a wide margin.

-The map to the right was prepared by the Census Bureau from the 2000 census; it shows the predominant ancestry in each county as self-identified by residents themselves.
-Note: The Census said that areas with the largest "American"-identified ancestry populations, were mostly settled by descendants of English and others from the British Isles, French, Germans and later Italians.
-Those with African ancestry tended to identify as African American, although some African Americans also have some British or Northern European ancestors as well.

-As of 2003, the majority of African-descended Americans in the South live in the Black Belt geographic area.
+As of 2003, the majority of Black Americans in the South live in the Black Belt in the American South from Virginia to Texas.

 Hispanic and Latino Americans largely started arriving in the Deep South during the 1990s, and their numbers have grown rapidly.
 Politically they have not been very active.